ramesaliyev/hello-erlang/README.md

 # Hello Erlang!
-These are notes and quotes i take about Erlang while reading the [Learn You Some Erlang for Great Good!](https://learnyousomeerlang.com/) book.
+These are notes and quotes i take about Erlang while<br>
+reading the [Learn You Some Erlang for Great Good!](https://learnyousomeerlang.com/) book.

 # Topics